 A chest X-ray is not useful to establish a diagnosis in COPD, but it is valuable in excluding alternative diagnoses and establishing the presence of significant comorbidities such as concomitant respiratory (pulmonary fibrosis, bronchiectasis, pleural diseases), skeletal (e.g., kyphoscoliosis), and cardiac diseases (e.g., cardiomegaly).
 Radiological changes associated with COPD may include signs of lung hyperinflation (flattened diaphragm and an increase in the volume of the retrosternal air space), hyperlucency of the lungs, and rapid tapering of the vascular markings.

 Computed tomography (CT)

-In recent years computed tomography (CT) has become increasingly available, both as a research tool and in clinical practice, providing additional insights into the structural and pathophysiologic abnormalities present in COPD.
+Computed tomography (CT) provides insights into the structural and pathophysiologic abnormalities present in COPD.
 This has led to enhanced understanding of disease phenotypes, severity, and outcomes.